The Free Microsoft Forms Alternative

 Microsoft Forms always shows Microsoft branding and uses a Microsoft URL.
 Fomr Pro ($17/mo) lets you use your own domain and remove all branding.

-Fomr vs Microsoft Forms: pricing breakdown
+Fomr vs Microsoft Forms: pricing

 If you already pay for Microsoft 365 for other reasons (email, Office apps, Teams), then Microsoft Forms is essentially free for you.
-If you’re paying for Microsoft 365 primarily because you need forms, Fomr’s free plan is a significantly cheaper alternative.
+If you’re paying for Microsoft 365 primarily because you need forms, Fomr’s free plan is a cheaper alternative.

 Fomr vs Microsoft Forms: the editor

 Microsoft Forms uses a list-based editor.
 You add questions sequentially, choose from question types (multiple choice, text, rating, date, ranking, Likert), and configure them in place.
-It’s simple and fast for basic surveys, but there’s no layout control — all forms follow the same top-to-bottom structure.
+It’s simple and fast for basic surveys, but there’s no layout control.
+All forms follow the same top-to-bottom structure.

 Microsoft Forms prioritizes simplicity.
 Fomr prioritizes design flexibility.
 If you just need a quick internal poll, Microsoft Forms is faster.
 If you want a form that looks good and represents your brand, Fomr gives you more control.